matthew-brett/curious-git/_sources/curious_journey.rst.txt

 * copy any changes for the next commit from the working tree to the staging area;
-* cake the commit by taking a snapshot of the staging area.
+* make the commit by taking a snapshot of the staging area.

 You copy the rest of the changes to the staging area: